stormchaserroleplaying/SCRPGLite/Combat/index.md

 A round is about 6 seconds.
 Everyone acts at about the same time.

 ## Recovery
-Stamina represent a combination of physical and mental durability, the will to live and luck.
-Recover your max stamina after 8 hours of rest, or half your max Stamina after 4 hours or rest.
+After 8 hours of rest, recover your max stamina and mana, or half after 4 hours or rest.
 Elves still need to rest to heal.